 Address: Koenji Minami 3-57-6 (1st floor), Suginami-ku, 3 min walk from Koenji Minami exit

 Autumn for Art

 In Japan, autumn is also the best season to enjoy a variety of arts and entertainment.
-The major art galleries organize a highlighted exhibition and special events in this season, and there are many music concerts as well.
-It is said that the origin of this tradition came from an article of the popular magazine Shincho.
-In its 1918 edition, the main topic was art and they used the term “autumn for art” for first time.
+The major art galleries organize a highlighted exhibition and special events this season, and there are many music concerts as well.
+It is said that the origin of this tradition came from an article in the popular magazine Shincho.
+In its 1918 edition, the main topic was art and they used the term “autumn for art” for the first time.
 Below are some great places where you can enjoy art in Tokyo this autumn.

 The National Art Centner, Tokyo (NACT), Roppongi

 This futuristic modern museum holds the largest exhibition space in Japan.
-The facility does not have permanent collection of its own, instead there are different exhibition halls with separate special events running simultaneously.
+The facility does not have a permanent collection of its own, instead, there are different exhibition halls with separate special events running simultaneously.
 The building is entrance free, but each exhibition charges a different price.
 Although the price can be a little high (usually around 1500 yen), the special exhibitions are really worth it.
 The National Art Centner

 10am – 6pm